Régions et Peuples Solidaires

-Régions et Peuples Solidaires (English: Regions and Peoples with Solidarity) is a political federation of various regionalist parties (particularly of centre-left affiliation) in France.
+Régions et Peuples Solidaires (English: Regions and Peoples in Solidarity) is a political federation of various regionalist parties (particularly of centre-left affiliation) in France.
 It was founded in 1995, in order to organise a coordinated fight against "Parisian centrism" and "Jacobin conception of peoples" on the French state level.
-Its president is Gustave Alirol, the chairman of Partit Occitan.
+Its president is Gustave Alirol, the chairman of the Occitan Party.

 The federation has ties with the European Free Alliance.
-François Alfonsi of the Partitu di a Nazione Corsa was elected as an MEP in the 2009 European election (South-East) on the Europe Écologie list, and is a member of The Greens–European Free Alliance Group in the European Parliament.
+François Alfonsi of the Party of the Corsican Nation was elected as an MEP in the 2009 European election (South-East) on the Europe Ecology list, and is a member of the Greens–European Free Alliance Group in the European Parliament.

-Members of Fédération ("federated parties") are: